gsebos/autologin/README.md

 ```

 #### If the cached credentials are lost
-if the kiosk resets back to a login screen, re-run start-kiosk.sh, this will kill all instances of firefox and run the the auto login python script.
+if the kiosk resets back to a login screen, re-run `./start-kiosk.sh`, this will kill all instances of firefox and run the the auto login python script.

 ### disabling all inputs
 Sway can be configured to disable all inputs so that keyboard and mouse plugged into the kiosk PC will not work at all (preventing tempering with the PC).
 This is achieved by running the following command: